 About the British Commission for Maritime History

-The BCMH is the British branch of the International Commission for Maritime History, which was founded in 1965 as a constituent of the International Congress of Historical Sciences, a body affiliated to UNESCO.
+The BCMH was established as the British branch of the International Commission for Maritime History (ICMH), which was founded in 1965 as a constituent of the International Congress of Historical Sciences, a body affiliated to UNESCO.
+In 2016 the International Maritime Economic History Association (IMEHA) and ICMH amalgamated to establish the International Maritime History Association (IMHA).

 - to enhance maritime history